 Why This Matters

-Corporate Social Responsibility (CSR) isn't just a feel-good add-on—it's a strategic communication function that directly shapes how stakeholders perceive organizational legitimacy and trustworthiness.
-You're being tested on your understanding of how companies communicate their values, manage reputation, and build relationships with diverse audiences including employees, customers, investors, and communities.
-CSR initiatives represent the intersection of organizational identity, stakeholder theory, and strategic messaging.
+Corporate Social Responsibility (CSR) isn't just a feel-good add-on.
+It's a strategic communication function that directly shapes how stakeholders perceive an organization's legitimacy and trustworthiness.
+For this course, you need to understand how companies communicate their values, manage reputation, and build relationships with diverse audiences including employees, customers, investors, and communities.
+CSR initiatives sit at the intersection of organizational identity, stakeholder theory, and strategic messaging.

 The key to mastering this topic is recognizing that CSR communication serves multiple functions: it signals corporate values, manages risk, differentiates brands, and creates shared value.
-Don't just memorize a list of initiatives—know what communication principle each type demonstrates and how organizations strategically frame their CSR efforts to different audiences.
+Don't just memorize a list of initiatives.
+Know what communication principle each type demonstrates and how organizations strategically frame their CSR efforts for different audiences.

 Internal Stakeholder-Focused Initiatives